 There aren’t many great solutions or remedies for drooping eyelids.
 The primary options include upper eyelid cosmetic surgery (blepharoplasty), injections of chemical fillers, or thermage.

-My Natural Remedy for Drooping Eyelids, Sagging Eyelids or Hooded Eyes
+My Natural Remedy for Drooping Eyelids or Hooded Eyes

-With using an egg white, you will see results in a few minutes and the results have lasted me almost two days from application.
+When you apply egg white to your eyelid and let it dry, you will see results in a few minutes and the results have lasted me almost two days from application.
 I was very surprised!

-3. Hold your eyelid closed and dip a q-tip or cotton swab into the egg white
+3. Hold your eyelid closed and dip a cotton swab into the egg white.

-4. Rub the q-tip across the crease of your eyelid (it should not drip at all, you don’t need much)
+4. Rub the cotton swab across the crease of your eyelid (it should not drip at all, you don’t need much).

 5. Keep holding your eyelid closed and wait for the egg white to dry or you could sit in front of a fan to speed up the time.

 That’s it!
 You may have to reapply it a little higher or a little lower if you didn’t get the result on the first try.
-For both me and my mom, we had to put it on 2 or 3 times, but once we figured out where to put it, it came out great!
+For both my mom and I, we had to put it on 2 or 3 times to get it in the perfect spot.
+Once we figured out where to put it, it came out great!